stephanenicolas/Quality-Tools-for-Android/README.md

 ## Install the Android SDK through maven-android-sdk-deployer

+As it takes time to get android jars in maven central, including android UI automator jars in maven central, we recommend to use [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) to obtain android artefacts.
+This step can also be executed on a CI server.

 ```bash
 #install Android SDK 17 local files to local maven repo
 git clone git@github.com:mosabua/maven-android-sdk-deployer.git